 Another excellent thing about being creative in the 21st century is that you don’t need anyone’s permission to publish your work.
 Conceivably, you could post some work on a web page tomorrow and get more viewers than read the New York Times on the same day.
 That’s an incredible opportunity for you, and something that was inconceivable to me when I was starting out in the media.
 Of course, the creative challenge is the same as it has always been… your work must be exceptional.
 However, there has never been a better time to publicise what you do and get your talent recognised so that you can start generating an income from it.

 Establishing yourself in the public domain involves making your mark on the internet.
 I would say that this is the most fundamental thing that you must get your head around if you want to be a successful and well paid photographer in the 21st century.
 When I was starting out, a photographer’s reputation was based upon the frequency with which his or her images appeared in the big publications like Time, Nat Geo and various high end newspaper supplements etc. Magazines like these were read by everyone in the industry and a beady eye was always kept on the names that appeared in their picture bylines.
 All that has changed now.
-These days, Google is the first port of call for many younger picture editors and designers researching stories or looking for new talent.
+These days, Google or social media are often the first port of call for many younger picture editors and designers researching stories or looking for new talent.
 If you have a particular photographic speciality then it’s imperative that your images or name rank highly in a search on that subject or technique.
 On top of this, no matter who you are, it is vital that you work on developing your own brand and elevating its presence on the web.
 You can do this by being pro active in blogs, Social media, photo groups etc, but preferably by building up a solid reputation via your own interactive website or public social media platform.
 In the past photographers succeeded by aligning themselves with well known publications or agencies… these days the photographer’s own brand may well supersede that of the publication, which is something you should definitely be aiming for and the reason why I say that..

 Creating a strong personal brand on the internet should be your ultimate mission for the next 5 years.